-Gov. Ralph Northam said recently he was concerned students were learning incorrect information about African-American history.
-He didn’t specify if he wanted to address the problem through the Standards of Learning or textbooks, such as this high school history textbook.
+Gov. Ralph Northam has said he’s concerned students were learning incorrect information about African American history — part of the reason he formed a commission to evaluate the state’s Standards of Learning and local curricula.
 (Mechelle Hankerson/ Virginia Mercury)

 According to a Houghton Mifflin Harcourt textbook allowed for use in Virginia high school classrooms, the 1965 Watts riots in Los Angeles were a burst of violence brought on by black Americans’ frustration about discrimination.

 But that’s not the whole story: Before the riots broke out, there was a violent confrontation between police and onlookers during an arrest of a black driver and his relatives, noted Shawn Utsey, director of the African American Studies Department at Virginia Commonwealth University.

 “The Watts story leaves out the major precipitating event — police brutality during an arrest,” Utsey said in an email after reviewing the excerpt.
 “It makes it sound like violence just erupted out of thin air.
 I think the description is problematic in that it leaves out the context for the violence and fails to mention the violence that sparked the violent reaction.”

 Throughout Virginia’s approved history textbooks are mischaracterizations and missing information about major events in African American (and other groups’) history, state officials and educators say.
 The state’s Standards of Learning, which are supposed to be reflected in the books, make only passing references to African Americans, some scholars said.

 That’s become an issue for Gov. Ralph Northam, who says he is on his own journey to better understand racial history and how it still affects the state in the wake of his blackface scandal.